Things to see and do with kids in Cape Town

-With a warm climate, mountains, world-class beaches, and the great outdoors on its doorstep, there is no shortage of things for children to see and do in Cape Town.
+With dramatic mountains, Blue Flag beaches, and the great outdoors on its doorstep, there is no shortage of things for children to see and do in Cape Town.
 The question is more 'what can children not do in Cape Town?' as the opportunities are endless.

-For fun encounters with one of South Africa's oddest and most unique animals the Cape Town Ostrich Ranch is a great bet.…
+For fun encounters with one of South Africa's oddest and most unique animals, the Cape Town Ostrich Ranch is a great…